Recap: Here’s how the first day of the football state semifinals played out at U.S. Bank Stadium

 We’ve got three days of state football semifinals lined up, kicking off with Marshall (11-0) facing Orono (8-3) in Class 4A.

-Both of these teams reached the state tournament last year, and Orono (8-3) has made the tournament quarterfinals three of the last five seasons.
+Both of these teams reached the state tournament last year, and Orono (8-3) has made the tournament quarterfinals three of the past five seasons.
 Neither program has reached a championship game before, though that will change for one of them today.

 These teams have already met this season, with the Tigers beating the Orono Spartans 13-12 on Oct.
 3. Marshall’s defense has been stellar all season long, conceding more than 10 points just twice and never more than 14.